CMU-313/nodebb-fall-2025-yonko/UserGuide.md

 **How to Use Feature**

-This feature is only available to an teacher role (which we assume is an admin).
+This feature is only available to an teacher role (which we assume is an admin/moderator).
 1. Create a post from a registered account under a topic
 2. Using a teacher role login and go to a topic.
 3. In the topic, there should be options to sort (Should start with Recently Replied).
 This option is the third option on the bar, after Tracking and All Tags.